whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 When you practice standing for what's right and supporting others who take a stand, you'll show courage that inspires trust in others -- and who doesn't want to trust their friends?

-When you practice giving first and without expecting anything in return, that innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll give back too.
+When you practice giving first without expecting anything in return, that innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll give back too.

 When you practice noticing the gifts of the nonhumans and develop mutual relationships with them, you'll make more nonhuman friends than you ever imagined.

-When you can cultivate deep relationships with people and nonhumans, they will give life a meaning all on their own.
-Your sacred gifts always matter, but you'll feel more energy to give your gifts when there are grateful people and nonhumans to receive them.
+When you cultivate deep relationships with people and nonhumans, they will give life a meaning all on their own.
+Your sacred gifts always matter, but you'll feel more energy to give them when there are grateful people and nonhumans to receive them.

 A person has spiritual strength if they give their love fully in each moment without holding back, and if they stand for what's right for themselves and others.
 If you really commit to cultivating a practical aware gratitude, walking the most meaningful path, and living in reciprocity, you'll find that spiritual strength that seems so elusive in unhealthy nations.